-Green bonds commit issuers to using the bond proceeds to finance a certified climate-friendly project.
-For example, Unilever announced on March 19, 2014, one of the most famous green bond issues, earmarking about \$400m to new CO2-reducing production capacities.
-This commitment generated positive abnormal stock returns of more than 5%.
+Green bonds commit issuers to using the bond proceeds to finance a certified climate-friendly project.1 For example, Unilever announced on March 19, 2014, one of the most famous green bond issues, earmarking about \$400m to new CO2-reducing production capacities.
+This commitment generated positive abnormal stock returns2 of more than 5%.
 Similarly, Apple issued more than \$4.5bn of certified green bonds between 2016 and 2019, to develop its use of clean energy sources and improve its energy efficiency.
 In the past few years, a rapidly increasing number of firms have made similar commitments, leading to a boom in the global green bond market, whose volume has nearly doubled every year since 2013 to around already 3.5% of total corporate bond issuance in 2020 (DIW [2021]).

 Even if green bond issuance is voluntary, it seems to be environmentally effective.
-In a recent yet influential paper, Flammer (2021) finds that firms issuing certified green bonds significantly reduce their CO2 emissions and argues against the possibility of greenwashing.
+In a recent yet influential paper, Flammer (2021) finds that firms issuing certified green bonds significantly reduce their CO2 emissions3 and argues against the possibility of greenwashing.

-This paper is about the potential of certified green bonds, although voluntary instruments, to provide firms with additional incentives to decarbonize.
+This paper is about the potential of certified green bonds to provide firms with incentives to decarbonize.
 We suggest that firms' green finance commitments induce them to undertake more climate-friendly initiatives both because of investors' preferences and because green commitments signal future profits to investors.
 We build a signaling model in which green bond issuance generates positive stock returns.
-Our theory points to the role of firm managers' interest in stock prices, which we also examine empirically, with implications for the relation between green bonds and public policies.
+Our paper points to the role of firm managers' stock compensation, with implications for the relation between green bonds and public policies.